 Next up: Japan.
 I’m contributing the chapter on Tohoku & Hokkaido.
 The photographer and I are still in the process of sorting out our plans, but it looks like we’ll be road-tripping deep into Hokkaido.
 I can’t wait!

-Read the rest in the Japan Times.
+Published in The Japan Times.

 “’I need to go out and buy more material,’ said, understatedly, Japanese designer Noritaka Tatehana, who was already planning to hit Asakusa, the Tokyo neighborhood known for its leather.
 A few days earlier, the hysteria-inducing pop star appeared on Japanese TV in a pair of Tatehana’s vertiginous platforms, taking the young cobbler from obscurity to prodigy with one three-minute clip.”

 After Lady Gaga appeared on Japanese television first wearing those now iconic heel-less heels, I rang up designer Noritaka Tatehana to get his reaction — giving Hint the English-language scoop on this previously unknown, young Japanese shoemaker.

 “Taito Designers Village packs a lot of old-school charm — literally.
 It’s housed in an elementary school rendered redundant by changing demographics.
 The walls still have murals painted by former students, a parking lot retains the outlines of a running track, workshop space is furnished with science-lab desks, and the sinks lining one of the hallways sure weren’t designed for grown-ups.
 ‘The toilets are really small too,’ says Ayako Takagi.